joshcesana/joshcesana.github.io/_posts/2018-07-22-please_k_i_s_s.markdown

 I found many gems that seemed very useful at the time, but in reality when I tried to implement them, and also get them to work well with the other gems I have going **(cough!
 Devise!
 Omniauth!)** I was running in to a world of hurt.

-Again, I spent countless hours tweaking code that should of been very straight foward.
+Again, I spent countless hours tweaking code that should of been very straight forward.
 I eventually got rid of any gems that helped me with my forms.
 I know how to code it correctly myself, so that's exactly what I did.
 Simple!

 **I needed a basic plan on what to code, step by step.**